 Persons wishing to submit a Profile or a feature for From the Archives, Legacy Reprints, or On Culture should first contact the features editor, Desirée Henderson, with an e-mail query at email@example.com.
 They should identify the kind of feature they propose to submit, briefly summarize its importance, and forecast the argument of the accompanying essay.
 The features editor will respond with a rejection or an invitation to submit.
 After submission these features are peer reviewed before receiving a final acceptance, recommendation for revisions, or rejection.
 Authors of features accepted for publication are responsible to obtain permissions to reprint materials from those who own copyright.

-- We invite contributors to On Culture to examine how specific cultural phenomena can enrich our readings of various texts.
+On Culture examines how specific cultural phenomena can enrich our readings of various texts.
 We welcome investigations of topics such as charity, home decorating/interior design, food/cooking/diets, etiquette, cars/driving, exercise/fitness, employment/work, community/neighborhoods, illness/medical treatments, sports, dress/fashion, poverty/homelessness, and, of course, recycling.
 This list is not exhaustive, but it suggests the various contextual elements that can be found in women’s culture from the seventeenth through the early twentieth centuries.
 The essays in this section should be brief (2000-2500 words, including documentation), and may be accompanied by illustrations or brief reprints, as appropriate.